 The guaranteed maximum error was 1mm, but I didn't find any error (maybe 0.1mm or so).

-I bored the cutouts for the drivers and the ports by myself.
+I bored the cutouts for the LS units and the ducts by myself.

-I also cut the PVC tube for the port by myself.
+I also cut the PVC tube into pieces by myself to make the ducts.

 I assembled the enclosures in the procedure I had planned.

-Before assembling the enclosures, I fixed the bass-reflex port with bond.
-The port stuck out a little so that the length of the port could be adjusted later by cutting or extending the pipe.
+Before assembling the enclosures, I fixed the bass-reflex ducts in the back baffle with bond.
+The ducts stuck out a little so that the length of the duct could be adjusted later by cutting or extending the pipe.
 And, the length of the duct is longer than the recommended one (recommended: 88mm, this duct: 115mm) because the diameter of the PVC pipe is bigger than the recommended one.
 If the entire duct is placed inside the enclosure, the edge of the duct is too close to the front baffle.

-While the bond was still wet, each part was adjusted in position to make the front and top surfaces flush.
+While the bond is still wet, each part is adjusted in position to make the front and top surfaces flush.

-After the positions of all parts were fixed, screw holes were drilled in the kerfs by inserting the bit of a power drill into the prepared holes that had been drilled beforehand.
-This work needed an extra care not to move the parts.
+After the positions of all parts are fixed, screw holes are drilled in the kerfs by inserting the bit of a power drill into the screw holes that was bored beforehand.
+This work needs an extra care not to move the parts.

-Each wood screw was not tightened individually.
-First, all the screws were screwed halfway.
-Then, in order to keep the joints from sliding, one screw was tightened a little with a screwdriver (not a power screwdriver), then another was tightened in the same way, and so on, till all the joints were secured.
-Finally, all the screws were tightened firmly with a power screwdriver.
+Each wood screw is not tightened at once.
+First, all the screws are screwed halfway.
+Then, in order to keep the joints from sliding, one screw is tightened a little with a screwdriver (not a power screwdriver), then another is tightened in the same way, and so on, till all the joints are secured.
+Finally, all the screws are tightened firmly with a power screwdriver.

-The above process must be done quickly before the bond dries.
-When the work was done, a lot of bond leaked out of the joints.
-It was left till the finish process.
+The above process must be done quickly before the bond has dried.
+When the work was done, a lot of bond leaks out of the joints.
+It maybe left untouched till the start of the finish process.

-When the bond became adhesive, I turned over the boxes with care not to slide the fixed side boards from being misaligned.
+When the bond becomes adhesive, the boxes are turned over with care to prevent the fixed side boards from being misaligned.
 Then the fixed side boards are screwed to the boxes.
-Now the boxes were rigid.
+Now the boxes are rigid.

-At this point of time, the cables were placed through the holes, and sound deadeners were fixed in the boxes.
-I decided the amount of the sound deadeners by intuition.
+At this point, the cables sre inserted through the cable holes, and sound absorbing material is attached inside the boxes.
+I decided the amount of the sound absorbing material by intuition.

-The adhesive tape was affixed on the kerfs and small holes were cut out at the positions of the screw holes.
-Then, the detachable side boards were screwed, and the boxes had all six walls at last.
+the positions of the screw holes.
+Then, the detachable side boards are screwed.
+The boxes have all six walls at last.

 As for painting, I sprayed clear varnish on the surfaces of the enclosures.
 I did it without any particular techniques.
 I did it in my yard when the weather was fine.

-I affixed instant letterings on the backboards to read my brand 'NOBODY' and the model number 'SS-312'.
+I affixed instant letterings on the back baffles to read my brand 'NOBODY' and the model number 'SS-312'.

-After the varnish was completely dry, the drivers (LS units) were fixed.
+After the varnish was completely dry, I fixed the LS units.

-Before fixing the drivers, I soldered the cables to them.
-The cables were so thick that the drivers couldn't be fit to the cutout of the baffle if they were soldered directly to the driver.
-I extended the cable with thinner wires.
+Before fixing the LS units, I soldered the cables to them.
+The cables were so thick that the LS units couldn't be fit to the cutout in the baffle if they were soldered directly to the driver.
+I extended the cable with thinner OFC wires.

-The wood screws used for fixing the drivers were the accessary of the driver.
-The drivers were fixed with the genuine grilles.
+The wood screws used for mounting the LS units were the accessary of the LS units.
+I screwed the Fostex's genuine grilles with the LS units.